 - Crunch raw vegies spread with peanut butter, tahini or hommus as snacks

-The good thing about all these foods is that you can easily include them in your diet, or increase them if they are already part of your daily intake.
+The good thing about all these foods is that you can easily include them in your diet, or increase them if you already eat them.

-If you have any queries or would like to get more information on this, please contact me at Spice of Life.
+If you have any queries or would like more information, please contact me.